thi-ng/umbrella/packages/hdom/README.md

 ### Iterators

-ES6 iteratables are supported out of the box and their use is encouraged to avoid the unnecessary allocation of temporary objects caused by chained application of `Array.map()` to transform raw state values into components.
+ES6 iterables are supported out of the box and their use is encouraged to avoid the unnecessary allocation of temporary objects caused by chained application of `Array.map()` to transform raw state values into components.
 However, since iterators can only be consumed once, please